 - Need product batch number to view third-party test report

-This cream from CBDMEDIC has an impressive anti-acne formula.
-It contains 200 mg of broad-spectrum CBD alongside 1% salicylic acid, one of the most reliable anti-acne ingredients out there (4).
+Our top pick for acne is the CBDMEDIC medicated cream.
+What makes it special is the combination of CBD with 1% salicylic acid, one of the most reliable anti-acne ingredients out there (4).

 |Third-Party Test||View report|